Rangosolo1234/CEMA_SE-Intern_Task/README.md

 ## Overview

-**GeoHIS** is a robust, modern Health Information System (HIS) built with Django and advanced GIS (Geographic Information System) capabilities.
-It empowers organizations to manage, visualize, and analyze health data spatially, enabling smarter healthcare decisions and resource allocation.
+**GeoHIS** is a robust, modern Health Information System (HIS) built with Django.
+It empowers organizations to manage, visualize, and analyze health data spatially enabling smarter healthcare decisions and resource allocation.

 GeoHIS combines the power of **Django**, **PostGIS**, and **Leaflet** to deliver a scalable, secure, and extensible platform for healthcare data management, spatial analytics, and RESTful API integrations.